superpios/node-scorecard/README.md

 - **Protocol** (V2Ray / WireGuard / OpenVPN)
 - **Price** (P2P/hr and P2P/GB)
 - **Peers**, historical **uptime %**, **country / city**
+- **ASN / hosting provider** — which network each node runs on, with saturation flags

 Search by moniker, address or city.
 Click any node to open its full diagnostic inline.